Mufti Mehmood

-Mufti Mehmood-ur-Rehman (1919-1980) was a Pakistani Islamic scholar and statesman who was one of the founding members of the Jamiat Ulema-e-Islam (JUI); widely regarded as one of the greatest politicians in the history of Pakistan, known for his political acumen.
+Mufti Mehmood-ur-Rehman (1919-1980) was a Pakistani Islamic scholar and statesman who was one of the founding members of the Jamiat Ulema-e-Islam (JUI).
 He served as the first elected Chief Minister of Khyber Pakhtunkhwa, and later on as the Leader of the Opposition in National Assembly.

 He led the opposition movement Pakistan National Alliance against Zulfiqar Ali Bhutto, which eventually led to Bhutto's downfall.
 He was among the principal architects of the 1973 Constitution of Pakistan.

 Early life and career

-Born in January 1919, he born into the ethnic Nasar Pashtun tribe from Panyala, Dera Ismail Khan District, colonial India (now Pakistan).His father, Maulana Khalifa Muhammad Siddiq, was a religious scholar and had permissions in all four orders of the Sufi Tariqa.
+Born in January 1919, he was born into the ethnic Nasar Pashtun tribe from Panyala, Dera Ismail Khan District, colonial India (now Pakistan).
+His father, Maulana Khalifa Muhammad Siddiq, was a religious scholar and had permissions in all four orders of the Sufi Tariqa.

 He received his religious education at Madrasa Shahi, Moradabad, UP and graduated from the Darul Uloom Deoband.

 In 1941, he worked as a teacher in Isakhel, Mianwali.
-On the advise of his teacher he settled down in Abdul Khel, a town in Dera Ismail Khan, and married into a Marwat Pashtun family there.
+On the advice of his teacher Muhammad Miyan Deobandi he settled down in Abdul Khel, a town in Dera Ismail Khan, and married into a Marwat Pashtun family there.